mjakubowski84/parquet4s/README.md

   filter = Col("stats.score") > 0.9 && Col("stats.score") <= 1.0
 )
 ```

+> **TAKE NOTE!**
+>
+> Take note that due to an issue with implicit resolution in **Scala 2.11** you may need to define all parameters of `ParquetStreams.fromParquet` even if some have default values.
+It specifically refers to a case when you would like to omit `options` but define `filter`.
+Such situation doesn't appear in Scala 2.12 and 2.13.

 You can construct filter predicates using `===`, `!==`, `>`, `>=`, `<`, `<=`, and `in` operators on columns containing primitive values.
 You can combine and modify predicates using `&&`, `||` and `!` operators. `in` looks for values in a list of keys, similar to SQL's `in` operator.
 Mind that operations on `java.sql.Timestamp` and `java.time.LocalDateTime` are not supported as Parquet still not allows filtering by `Int96` out of the box.